ShengqiWu2004/cse15l-lab-reports/LabReport3.md

 grep -l pattern <<fileName>>
 ``````
 <img width="568" alt="截屏2023-02-09 下午1 27 40" src="https://user-images.githubusercontent.com/114774291/217943971-862df8d9-fb1d-4bd4-aa50-b4a4b7ef6932.png">
-In this picture, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz1/*.txt`` and you can see in the result that it only listed the file names rather than the lines that contain the pattern
+In this picture, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz1/*.txt`` and you can see in the result that it only listed the file names rather than the lines that contain the pattern.

 <img width="760" alt="截屏2023-02-09 下午1 29 33" src="https://user-images.githubusercontent.com/114774291/217943990-e4525d14-9549-4b18-aa4e-54fab4d0b8ac.png">
 In this picture, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz2/*.txt`` and you can see in the result that it only listed the **file names** rather than the lines that contain the pattern.